-I still remember how Ruzafa (Russafa in Valenciano) was a neighborhood most people avoided.
-Only a few years ago it was a poorer, grungy and less safe part of town.
+I still remember how Ruzafa (Russafa in Valencian) was a neighborhood most people avoided.
+Only a number of years ago it was a poorer, grungy and less safe part of town.

 Today Ruzafa is probably the most gentrified part of Valencia, packed with cute coffee shops, trendy bars and restaurants, and quirky boutiques.

-Ruzafa is located just south of Valencia’s city center, very close to Valencia’s central train station and only a 15-minute walk from the popular Turia park.
+Ruzafa is located just south of Valencia’s city center, very close to the central train station and only a 15-minute walk from the popular Turia park.